SAP/spartacus-docs/_pages/dev/features/customer-coupons.md

 ---
 ## Overview

-The customer coupons feature provides a range of features for promotion campaign, such as allowing customers to claim a coupon using the coupon's campaign URL, turning on status notifications for a coupon, and viewing possessed customer coupon in the **My Coupon** section and apply usable coupons during checkout.
+The customer coupons feature provides a range of features for a promotion campaign, such as allowing customers to claim a coupon using the coupon's campaign URL, turning on status notifications for a coupon, and viewing possessed customer coupons in the **My Coupon** section and applying usable coupons during checkout.

 ## Requirements